 Our flash sale is still on – 30% off an annual subscription.
 Get unlimited access to local news, enjoy our ad-free mobile and tablet app and read the replica of the paper on your device.
 Subscribe before it's too late, by clicking here

-Judge Nathan Adams told Donnelly he gave him a chance by giving him an alcohol treatment order when he appeared before him for the serious affray, in March, but he failed to even get started on that programme.
+Judge Nathan Adams told Donnelly he gave him a chance by imposing an alcohol treatment order when he appeared before him for the serious affray, in March, but he failed to even get started on that programme.

-Imposing a 15-week prison sentence, Judge Adams told the defendant that leaves him with a few more weeks to serve behind bars.
+Imposing an immediate 15-week prison sentence, Judge Adams told the defendant that given the few weeks he has been on remand, that leaves him with a few more weeks to serve behind bars.

 He advised Donnelly to then engage with the services available to him when he is released under post-sentence supervision if he is remain "clean".